Felon in Possession of a Handgun Fines & Penalties

 Wisconsin felony firearm possession fines & penalties

 Look at your options before pleading guilty to being a felon in possession of a firearm.
-Tom Grieve and the criminal defense lawyers of Grieve Law respected among the top criminal defense lawyers in Milwaukee and all Southeastern Wisconsin.
-Over years of experience, Tom and the top ranked defense lawyers of Grieve law have developed an insider’s understanding of Wisconsin firearm laws.
+Tom Grieve and the criminal defense lawyers of Grieve Law are among the most respected criminal defense lawyers in Milwaukee and all of southeast Wisconsin.
+Tom and the top ranked defense lawyers of Grieve Law have extensive experience representing clients who have been charged under Wisconsin's firearm laws.

 - The person has been convicted of a felony in the state of Wisconsin.

-- The person has been convicted of a crime elsewhere that would be a felony is committed in Wisconsin.
+- The person has been convicted of a crime elsewhere that would be a felony if committed in Wisconsin.

 - The person has been found not guilty of a felony in this state by reason of mental disease or defect.